 Few can question the rise of digital media, and its continued meteoric growth.
-People will continue to consume media from more sources over different platforms, and media companies will find more innovative ways to reach them.
+People will continue to consume media from more sources over different platforms, and media companies will find more innovative ways to reach them, including using social media or setting up a website using this web hosting directory to find the right hosting for your site.
 Companies in the industry range from established media brands gone digital, to early, mid and late stage start-ups.
 Mobile, social, online, platform, solution, email, gaming business models abound.

 As someone who works in the industry and you’re early in your career, ask yourself these questions: How can I separate myself from the pack?
 How do I distinguish myself?
 How can I increase my worth?

 1. Produce results beyond expectations

 Nothing will increase your worth more than producing results beyond expectations.
 Today’s competitive environment calls for extraordinary results.
 If you’re in Digital Media Sales for instance, you need the best uk hosting and a strong value proposition for a client and an infrastructure that delivers on its promise.
 But you must stand out as seller, and be top of mind with your agencies/clients:

 - be sure to respond immediately to clients